Rohithegade02/voice-enabled-task-tracker/readme.md

 A full-stack application for managing tasks with voice command capabilities.

 ## 1. Project Setup
-[No changes to this section - keeping it as is]

 ### a.
 Prerequisites
 - **Node.js**: v18+ recommended